rifah07/Financial-Tracker-Suite__Backend/stepsofProject.md

 104. Now you can go to {{url}}api-docs/ to see swagger documentetion
 105. Install new package to download report using point 14 above
 106. Install 'moment' package for taking curent time to get transaction summery, use point 15 above.
+107. Install new package using 16 point above to let user download pdf format report